 ACLU Lawsuit: A Federal Judge Rules in Favor of Immigrant Rights

 The ACLU took this case to federal court on behalf of the immigrant.
 After hearing the issues, a federal judge ruled that the Trump Administration was violating the rights of this undocumented teenager.
 Indeed, in her decision, the judge noted that she was “astounded” by the Trump Administration’s unlawful conduct.
 While happy with the decision, immigrant rights advocates were also extremely frustrated that the Trump Administration took this unlawful action in the first place.
 This case involved a truly shocking breach of immigrant rights.
 According to reporting from National Public Radio, Jane Doe was able to exercise her right to have an abortion.
 Soon after, she penned a letter to the public in which she thanked the ACLU and her attorneys for supporting her right to make her own decision.

 Undocumented immigrants who have been detained and put in ICE custody have a right to receive adequate medical care.
 Under United States law, the chance to have an abortion is included within that right.
 In fact, the abortion rights that apply to American citizens also apply to undocumented immigrants, even if they are currently being detained by ICE.
 If a federal immigration officer is blocking an immigrant from having an abortion, then that immigration agent is violating her legal rights.

 We Support Immigrant Rights in California

 At the Goldstein Immigration Lawyers, we are strong advocates for immigrant rights.
 If your rights have been violated in any way, we can help.
-Please call us now at (213) 262-2000 or email us through our website for your confidential case evaluation.
+Please call us now for your confidential case evaluation.
 Our office is located in the heart of Los Angeles, and we serve clients all around Southern California, including in Inglewood, Burbank and Pasadena.